qrvey/partner-portal/v2-website/versioned_docs/version-6.5/ui-docs/builders/pages.md

 ![pages](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/builders/3.4.5.1_pages/subscribe.jpg#thumbnail-40)

 Once subscription has been enabled, authenticated end users see the option in the action menu of the embedded Page View widget and get to subscribe or manage their subscriptions.
-To read about the end user side of subscriptions, see the <a href="/docs/ui-docs/subscriptions/subscribing-to-exports" target="_blank">Subscribing to Exports</a> article.
+To read about the end user side of subscriptions, see the [Subscribing to Exports](../subscriptions/subscribing-exports.md) article.

 ## Publishing an Application